 - Interim Orders – these are the orders that you want the Court to make at the Interim Hearing(s).

-You also need to file additional documents with your Application, which include:
+You also need to file additional documents with your Application, which will depend on the circumstances of your matter.

-You should prepare these documents in consultation with an experienced family lawyer, as they will form the basis of your entire matter.
+You should prepare these documents in consultation with an experienced family lawyer.
+Why?
+Because these documents will form the basis of your entire matter.

 Section 60I Certificate